The Equalizer 3: Plot

 At a secluded winery in Sicily, Robert McCall kills the gangster Lorenzo Vitale and his henchmen to obtain a key to the winery's vault to recoup money stolen in a cyber-heist.
 While McCall is leaving the winery, Vitale's grandson shoots him in the back.
 McCall contemplates suicide due to the injury, but reconsiders and then takes the ferry back to the mainland.

 While driving on the Amalfi Coast, McCall pulls over and slips into unconsciousness from shock.
-Gio Bonucci, a local carabiniere (a type of law enforcement officer), encounters and rescues him.
+Gio Bonucci, a local carabiniere marshal, encounters and rescues him.
 He brings McCall to the remote coastal Italian town Altamonte, where Dr. Enzo Arisio treats him.

 As he recovers from the shooting, McCall becomes acquainted with the locals and grows fond of them and their village.
 Anonymously, he places a telephone call to CIA officer Emma Collins to tip her off about the winery's clandestine role in the illegal drug trade.
 Collins and other CIA operatives discover enormous amounts of cash as well as bags of fenethylline tablets hidden in a storeroom, confirming McCall's suspicions.
 She locates McCall in Altamonte and they continue to cooperate.

-Meanwhile, members of the Camorra (run by brothers Vincent and Marco Quaranta) harass and kill villagers in an attempt to coerce them out of their housing and take over Altamonte for commercialization purposes.
-McCall overhears Marco pressuring local store owner Angelo for payments (similar to extortion).
+Meanwhile, members of the Camorra (run by brothers Vincent and Marco Quaranta) harass and kill villagers in an attempt to coerce them out of their housing and take over Altamonte for commercialisation purposes.
+McCall overhears Marco pressuring local store owner Angelo for payments.
 To make an example of Angelo, the Camorra firebombs his fish store as the town watches.

 Gio reviews video of the firebombing and calls the Italian central police for an inquiry.
 Having captured Gio's wife and daughter to lure him, the Camorra attack Gio and beat him for interfering in their operations.
 They had been alerted by an informant within the police.
 Marco demands that Gio set up a boat for him with contacts in Somalia to expand his operations.
 Overhearing the conversation, McCall asks Marco to move his operations to a different location to leave the townspeople alone.
 When he refuses, McCall kills him and his henchmen.